-Under § 15F, an LLA may grant a license to a farmer-winery, licensed under § 19B or licensed in another state, to sell wine for consumption at an indoor or outdoor agricultural event, as sanctioned by the Massachusetts Department of Agriculture, as long as the requirements listed under § 15F are met.
+Under § 15F, an LLA may grant a license to a farmer-winery, licensed under § 19B to sell wine for consumption at an indoor or outdoor agricultural event as long as the requirements listed under § 15F are met.
 A licensee under this section may also offer samples of wine to prospective customers at the agricultural event without charge.
+Farmer brewers under § 19C, pub brewers under § 19D, and farmer distillers under § 19E are also eligible to apply to local licensing authorities for the issuance of Farmer's Market Permits.